Shaurya-L/Authenticating-User-using-Gestures/README.md

 2) Faculty Presentation: It consists of the presentation of out project.
 This is in form a google drive link as it couldn't be              uploaded due to its large size.
 3) Demo of the project: It consists of the final demo of the working prototype.
 Certain files have been used in the demo.
 The files would be uploaded as a google drive link and would be shared here.
 In order to run the files ensure everything is included in the same directory.

+The VGG_cross_validated.h5 consists of the trained model which would be uploaded on google drive due to large size.
+SIH Database.csv consists of the database of users having the bank account